emaicus/Rangers-and-Ruffians/classes.md

 A child of noble parentage, the lordling was born with a silver spoon in their mouth.
 Now, they are going out into the world to find adventure.
 **Standings:** Lordlings are respected by kingsmen, but are often set upon by thieves.
 ##### Abilities:
-  * My Father's Coffers: You begin with extra gold.
+  * My Father's Coffers: Begin your journey with 1000 extra gold pieces.
-  * The Family Sword: You begin well equipped.
+  * The Family Sword: Begin your journey with a d8 sword with a ruby on its hilt and an engraving of your family's sigil.
-  * My People: You hold sway with town guards and villagers in your parent's territory.
+  * My People: Gain advantage when speaking with gaurds and +2 charisma when speaking with citizens in your family's territory.
-  * Reach: A your father is sure to have holdings in many of the towns and villages of the realm.
-  * Mantel: You are an adept climber
+  * Mantel: You have advantage on dexterity checks when climbing.
-  * Good looks and happy smiles: Your presence increases party cheer in good weather, and decreases it in bad weather.
+  * Happy Smiles: Your presence increases party cheer in good weather, giving them an inspiration dice. and decreases it in bad weather, giving them -1 charisma.

 ##### Stats:
   * Dexterity: 2